ge-wu/CMPT434/Assignment02/README.md

 of data over UDP socket using C programming language.
 Here is a [link](https://www2.tkn.tu-berlin.de/teaching/rn/animations/gbn_sr/) of a sliding window simulator that I found very helpful to understand how it works.

-### Documentation
-The implementation is mainly by studying *Figure 3-21.
-A sliding window protocol using selective repeat* from Tanenbaum's Computer Network.
-The source code is very exquisite and ingenious, it benefits learners a lot.
-Unfortunately, I don't have enough talent to reproduce it perfectly.

-For the `network.h`, UDP client and server generators are used directly from Assignment 1.
-I also add some structures to better organize data, the most important one is the `frame` structure.
-It contains important information that both the sender and receiver need to slide their window.

-Both the sender and the receiver have a same size window.
-There does not exist an 'actual' window, rather two integers to represent the lower and upper edges of the window.
-The window will only shift **forward** if an frame that has sequence number equal to each receiver or sender's lower edge.

-Please check `PartA-Design.pdf` for more details.

 ### Installing
 You need to have `gcc` and run it on **Linux** machine, recommend to run on Tuxworld 8